sejalmahadik11/Financial-Fraud-Detection-System/README.md

 The goal of this project is to build and compare multiple models for fraud detection, evaluate their performance, and provide interpretability using SHAP values to understand key drivers of fraud.

+Built an interactive Power BI dashboard to analyze fraud transactions.
+It also enabled domain experts and analysts to interactively explore fraud trends and identify hotspots.

 Results

 Random Forest emerged as the best-performing model, balancing precision and recall for fraud detection.